Find Affordable College Courses

 Colorado State Natural Resources Conservation Master’s Program

-Of the 46 conservation students who graduated with a master's degree in 2020-2021 from Colorado State, about 52% were men and 48% were women.
-Nationwide, master's degree programs only see 40% men graduate in conservation each year.
-Colorado State does a better job at serving the male population as it supports 12% more men than average.
+For the most recent academic year available, 43% of conservation master's degrees went to men and 57% went to women.
+Nationwide, master's degree programs only see 38% men graduate in conservation each year.
+Colorado State does a better job at serving the male population as it supports 5% more men than average.

 undefined